javier-antich/llm-nok-benchmark/README.md

     --llms: If not specified it will use the `./llm_under_test_csv` file.
 If specified it must be a text file with the models to be tested in different rows, each model out of those supported by OpenRouter.ai

     --vendors: If not specified it will use `./vendor_os_list.csv` file.
-If specified it must be a texxt file with the vendor OS names to be evaluated in different rows.
+If specified it must be a text file with the vendor OS names to be evaluated in different rows.
 Each Vendor OS name must match with the corresponding column in the benchmark xls file.

     --output: The script will generate a .txt file with the summary of the results.
 By default the file generated will be named `benchmark_results.txt`.
 A different file name can be specified using this argument